Regular Poisson manifolds of compact types (PMCT 2): Proper isotropic realizations

 One should be aware however that the properness of $(M, \pi)$ does not imply the existence of proper symplectic realizations.
 As we shall explain in the final sections of the paper, there is one more obstruction to the existence of proper symplectic realizations: the Lagrangian Dixmier-Douady class.

-The previous corollary brings us to yet another aspect: after eventually passing to a cover, proper symplectic realizations can be made simple in the sense of the following: \begin{definition} A {\bf simple isotropic realization} is an isotropic realization $q: (X,\Oga)\to (M, \pi)$ for which there exists an $X$-compatible symplectic integration $(\cG, \Omega)\tto (M,\pi)$ whose action on $X$ is free. \end{definition}
+The previous corollary brings us to yet another aspect of the theory of isotropic realizations.
+After eventually passing to a cover, proper symplectic realizations can be made simple in the sense of the following: \begin{definition} A {\bf simple isotropic realization} is an isotropic realization $q: (X,\Oga)\to (M, \pi)$ for which there exists an $X$-compatible symplectic integration $(\cG, \Omega)\tto (M,\pi)$ whose action on $X$ is free. \end{definition}